WordPress/openverse/documentation/general/general_setup.md

 :class: tip

 Generally speaking, you should be able to rely on any tools you have on your host system.
-You can pipe output to and from `ov` and it should "just work".
+You can pipe output to and from `ov` and it should work.
 For example, the following will pipe the output of running `ov just api/stats` to your host machine's `less` command.

 ```shell